DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/mongodb-atlas-node.md

 ## What is MongoDB Atlas?

 MongoDB is a cross-platform document-oriented database program that uses JSON-like documents with optional schemas.
-[MongoDB Atlas](https://www.mongodb.com/cloud/atlas) is a cloud-hosted MongoDB service where you can deploy, operate and scale MongoDB database starting with a free-tier.
+[MongoDB Atlas](https://www.mongodb.com/cloud/atlas) is a cloud-hosted MongoDB service where you can deploy, operate and scale MongoDB databases starting with a free-tier.

 ## Create an Account in MongoDB Atlas